 The People Behind the Product

-From our annual survey, we found that 59% of insurance agencies were using either an agency management system (AMS) or a CRM to manage their book of business last year.
+From our annual survey in 2020, we found that 59% of insurance agencies were using either an agency management system (AMS) or a CRM to manage their book of business last year.

 Every day, agencies are researching software vendors to decide which system is right for their agency.
 But, unfortunately, what some agencies overlook is whether the people behind the software are also the right fit.